Activities for young people

 'Kick it Out' is Football's equity and inclusion campaign and uses football as a tool to promote inclusion, challenge discrimination and to work for positive change.

 Wiltshire Council team up with Swindon Town Football in the community to deliver local events during October half term for young people aged 10 to 19.
-The events feature an individual Street Skillz Championship and alongside these activities, the events also include tournaments for teams of 14 16 year olds, the winners of which will compete in a grand final at half-time during a Swindon Town fixture at the County Ground.
+The events feature an individual Swindon Town Foundation Skills Zone and alongside these activities, the events also include tournaments for players in Years 8 and 9, the winners will compete in a grand final at half-time during Swindon Town fixture at the County Ground.

-Events also feature the Ability Sports programme for young people aged 9-18 years with a disability.
+The local events will also feature the Ability Sports programme for young people aged 10-19 years with a disability.

 StreetGames sports programme